 I will still be working, because I happen to love the business I created, but you can bet that I will begin my Social Security benefits the day I reach my full retirement age.
 I can’t get the benefits started fast enough, because I am confident if I don’t grab them, the government will change them.

 With that attitude, why didn’t I start them at age 62, you might ask.
 For me it made no sense to do so.
-Because I will still be working, the benefits would have all been taxed away.
+Because I was still working, the benefits would have all been taxed away.
 Also, that seems to be a case where you would be guaranteeing a lower benefit for life, out of fear that the government might lower your benefit.
 How does that make sense?
 I think that if your circumstances do not mandate that you take them early, then you have to just run the risk that things won’t change drastically in the intervening years.
 (The same might be said of waiting until age 70, which leads us to the next consideration.)

 The Quality of Life Factor